TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 This deployment shows how to use the Tyk Operator to automatically sync API definitions with your Tyk deployment.

 The Operator monitors Kubernetes for Tyk API CRDs.
 When it detects a change, it perform a synchronisation with the Tyk Dashboard, adding or removing the APIs as needed.
-The Dashboard then synchronises the changes with the Gateways it is managing.
+The Dashboard then synchronises the changes with the Gateways that it's managing.

 ## Prerequisites